henriquebelotto/MyRents_ASPNET/Readme.md

     - Add json with the customer/movie information
   - Delete Customers & Movies
     - (api/customers/{id}  api/movies/{id})
+- JQuery, DataTable, and AJAX used to create tables and call the Web APIs;

 *Project developed by Henrique Belotto following an Udemy course example @ 2019*